Mersey Wylie: “Why can’t we romanticise the idea of things being better?”

 MW: You do need things to write about, but you don’t have to be falling off a cliff to figure out what that is.
 We all go through life with ups and downs, but there will always be something to write about.

-PS: Well, that’s one thing I would say about the EP.
+PS: That’s one thing I would say about the EP.
 Even though it is dealing with these issues, and for that reason it’s not a project full of joy, but it’s not a dour, Adele, Sam Smith type thing either.
 There’s still a lot of light in there.

 MW: That was really important to me, because it’s not one colour.
 Well, some days it is!
 [Laughs] But, overall, there’s not just one mood to it, there are all these different emotions, there’s different flavours.
 Some days I’m functioning perfectly well and inside there’s this little voice telling me that everything is falling down.
 And then other days I’m not doing anything, or my anxiety plays up.
 There’s so many different forms that takes, so musically that’s how it made sense to me to do it, because that’s how it feels.